Hoxie Farm site: Upper Mississippian Huber pottery

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Pottery is a valuable tool for analyzing prehistoric cultures.
+It is typically abundant at archaeological sites, and the details of its manufacture and decoration are sensitive indicators of time, space, and culture.

 Although the Huber tradition was well known by archaeologists for decades following the original excavations at the Huber site, a formalized typology was not developed until Charles Faulkner devised one in his 1972 report on the Griesmer site in northwestern Indiana, just to the east of Chicago.

 Huber pottery is characterized by shell-tempered, smooth surface pottery with globular vessel shape and restricted orifices with everted rims.
 Some vessels also have strap handles.
 Decoration (when present) usually consists of vertical or obliquely applied incised lines generally running from the lip to the shoulder.
 Rarely, surfaces are cordmarked or smoothed over cordmarking.
 The top of the lip is either plain or decorated with fine to wide notching.
 A minority also have punctate decoration, mostly in combination with the trailed lines.

 Of the 7 whole or reconstructed vessels, 5 are of the type Fifield Bold, one of Huber Trailed, and one that is stylistically different from either Fisher or Huber.

 18 different rim profile types were identified but almost all of them are everted, mostly sharply everted, and 4 types make up the vast majority of vessels.
 The most common type is sharply everted with flat lip; the other most common forms are sharply everted with pointed lip, sharply everted and lip thickened to the interior, and sharply everted with flat lip thickened to the exterior.
 The most common form of decoration observed on body sherds was medium parallel lines.
 This was true for both plain and cordmarked surfaces but the trend was more pronounced with the cordmarked surfaces.
 Wide-notched lip decoration was most common; many were medium notched or unnotched but few were fine-notched.

 Following Faulkner's typology, this is the proportion of the pottery types at the site: